Integration of professional captioning services

 School admins

-Who manage the integration and approve caption requests.
+Manage the integration and approve requests.

 Educators

-Who request captions for their videos.
+Request captions for their videos.

 Key problems